gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 ## Story: All plugins are resolved before any plugin is applied to a target

 Before actually applying plugins (potentially expensive), all required plugins should be resolved in the spirit of fail fast.

+### Test Coverage

+- Plugins are applied alphabetically based on name

 ## Story: Plugin resolution is cached between builds